open-turo/action-git-auth/README.md

 The following inputs are available:

-- `token` (required) - The GitHub access token to use for authentication.
+- `github-personal-access-token` (required) - The GitHub access token to use for authentication.
 - `prefix` (optional) - The prefix to use for the URL path rewrite.
 This will often be an organization name if you wish to limit which repositories are accessible.